 Del Monte Vegetable Tray Cyclospora Outbreak

-About 57 percent of the case patients, who range in age from 13 to 79 years old, are female.
+About 57 percent of the case patients are female, who range in age from 13 to 79 years old.
 Seven people have been hospitalized.
 No deaths have been reported.

 Contact a Cyclospora Lawyer

-Call 1 (888) 377-8900 toll-free or use this online form to request a free consultation with Cyclospora attorneys Ryan Osterholm, Brendan Flaherty and Lindsay Lien Rinholen.
+Call 1 (888) 377-8900 toll-free or use this online form to request a free consultation with one of our Cyclospora attorneys.